 What permits are required in North Carolina for an oyster shell bag living shoreline and who makes the application?

 We do all the permitting.
-If you are installing less than 500 linear feet of shoreline within 30 feet of your property, we will acquire an NC Division of Coastal Management Coastal Area Management Act (CAMA) General Permit 2400 or General Permit 2700 for your shoreline.
+If you are installing less than 500 linear feet of living shoreline within 30 feet of your property, we will acquire an NC Division of Coastal Management Coastal Area Management Act (CAMA) General Permit 2400 or General Permit 2700 for your shoreline.
 The North Carolina Coastal Resources Commission and US Army Corps of Engineers approved these permits in 2019 to encourage the installation of living shorelines.
 We can typically obtain the permits within a couple weeks of submittal.

 If you are installing more than 500 feet or need to go more than 30 feet offshore, then you will need a CAMA Major Permit.
 Major Permits are a lengthier process.
 It is rare that a private homeowner needs to apply for a Major Permit.

 Do I need my neighbor’s permission to install a living shoreline?

 Regulations vary by state.
 In North Carolina, we have to inform your neighbors that own property adjacent to yours that you intend to install a living shoreline.
 They have 10 days from that notice to let us or the Division of Coastal Management know if they have any objections to the project.
 The only “permission” you need from them is in the instance that you want your living shoreline to be built further than 25 feet from shore within 15 feet of the property line.
 They can waive this setback, allowing you to build right up to the property line (and most do).